orenavidan/orenavidan.github.io/README.md

 ```

-Note: It is important to know that sometimes we use tuples and sometimes lists, as to some limitation lithops has with working with tuples.
+Note: Sometimes we use tuples and sometimes lists, due to some technical limitations of lithops.

+### **Shuffle phase**
-4. **Shuffle phase** - the shuffle phase is actually executed under the MapReduceServerlessEngine class, under the execute function.
+The shuffle phase is actually executed under the MapReduceServerlessEngine class, under the execute function.
 The shuffle phase includes aggregating all files names for each field+key combination, and listing them together, even with duplications.
 For example, after the shuffle phase, the data could look like -

 ```
 [['city_Haifa', 'myCSV15.csv', 'myCSV6.csv', 'myCSV8.csv', 'myCSV8.csv'], ...]
 ```

+### **Reduce function**
-5. **Reduce function** - the purpose of the reduce phase is to remove duplicates from the list above.
-The function receives a list of the shape
+The purpose of the reduce phase is to remove duplicates documents' names from the list above.
+The function receives a list (again, one list at a time) of the shape
 ``` [key+value, doc1, doc2, doc2,...]```
-and returns
+removes duplicates, and returns
 ```[key+value, doc1, doc2,...]```

-So for example we will get -
+So for our example from before we will get -
 ```
 [['city_Haifa', 'myCSV15.csv', 'myCSV6.csv', 'myCSV8.csv'], ...]
 ```